My personal goals examples from when I was a student, plus tons of other personal goal examples for students and high school seniors.

 It’s such a pleasure for me to go back through the 17 or so journals I have to reflect on my past, to gain better understanding of myself, and to remember times of good and times of bad.

 Not to mention, it’s extremely therapeutic to be able to write my thoughts and feelings out on paper – it always gives me more clarity.

 2. Make a Goal to Use Social Media Less

 Social media can take over a person’s life.
 Little by little, you spend more time on your phone or computer checking statuses and making updates…until before you know it, you’re spending more time online than in real life.

-Set a goal to cut down your social media use by half.
+Your student could set a goal to cut down their social media use by half.

-Set phone reminders or use your phone’s stopwatch to time yourself, and just allow two 15-minute slots in your day on social media (or whatever other timeframe you want to use that is considerably less than what you’re doing now).
+Set phone reminders or use their phone’s stopwatch to time themselves, and just allow two 15-minute slots in their day on social media (or whatever other timeframe you want to use that is considerably less than what they’re doing now).

-Do this for one month, and journal about the changes you’ve seen in your life and in yourself.
+Do this for one month, and have them journal about the changes they’ve seen in their life and in themselves.